CS-433/ml-project-2-aiidalearn/README.md

   - `code/sandbox`: notebooks for testing new ideas and debugging
   - `code/regression`: scripts training, evaluating and saving models for the different regression targets defined for this project.
   - `code/classification`: scripts training, evaluating and saving models for $\Delta E$ classification target (order of magnitude).
   - `code/hyperparameter_tuning`: scripts for hyperparameter tuning for the different models.
 Use RandomizedSearchCV from the sklearn library to find the best hyperparameters for the different targets.
+Note that a standard machine might not be able to handle the computational effort of many iterations.
   - `code/model_analysis`: notebooks for analyzing the predictions of the different models.
     - `code/model_analysis/baseline_analysis.ipynb`: analysis of the predictions of the different regression models.
     - `code/model_analysis/classification_decision_boundaries.ipynb`: generate figures displaying the decision boundaries of the $\Delta E$ classifer.